RidwanAz/Darey.io_Devops_Project/Git_project/Git.md

 # 1. Git

 # 2. Introduction To Git
 Version control may be a essential point of modern day software development, enabling teams to collaborate more effectively, track changes, and keep up a unquestionable record of their work.
 Git, a  common version control system, it has become the popularly used within the software development industry.

+The projects serve as a foundational stepping stone into the world of version control and Git, it is an important tool in tech industry.
+This collection of beginner-friendly tasks and practical mini-projects is meticulously crafted to introduce learners to the fundamental concepts of Git, empowering them to confidently incorporate Git into their software development workflows.

 ### What is Git ? 🤔
 The simple definition is that git is a version control system.
 A version control system is a software tool that helps manage and track changes to files and directories in a project over time.
 It is an important tool for devops engineers.
 Git is an effective tool that helps developers run their source code effectively.
 It permits different people or teams to work on the same project  without clashes.